S3-working-group/s3-practical-guide/docs/all.md

 #### Backlog

-<div class="card summary"><div class="card-body">A <strong>backlog</strong> (to-do-list) is a list of (often prioritized) uncompleted work items (deliverables), or (drivers) that need to be addressed.
+<div class="card summary"><div class="card-body">Keep an up-to-date list of things you need to address, so that you can remember them, and use that information to plan and organize your work.
 </div></div>

+_A **backlog** (to-do list) is a list of (often prioritized) uncompleted work items (typically a deliverable, requirement or a driver) that need to be addressed._

-Consider making backlogs visible, not only to other members of a team, but also to the wider organization.
+Backlogs are at the core of any reliable and transparent system for organizing work and governance.
+Consider making backlogs visible, not only to other members of a team but also to the wider organization.

+Rather than getting side-tracked when a new work item comes up, make a note of it in the appropriate backlog, so that you keep focus on the work in progress.

 Types of backlog include:

--   <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</a> backlog
+-   <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people toward achieving those objectives.">governance</a> backlog
 -   <a href="glossary.html#entry-operations" class="glossary-tooltip" data-toggle="tooltip" title="Operations: Doing the work and organizing day-to-day activities within the constraints defined through governance.">operations</a> backlog
 -   _sprint_ backlog
 -   product backlog